 The images of the Pope kneeling in prayer is taken from his funerary monument in St. Peter's Basilica done by Antonio Canova.

 Clement XIII (Carlo della Torre Rezzonico) was educated by the Jesuits at Bologna.
-When he was elected to the papacy in 1758, the Portuguese and Bourbon courts were seeking the suppression of the Society.
+When he was elected to the papacy in 1758, the Portuguese and Bourbon courts were seeking the Suppression of the Society.
 Clement remained faithful to his old teachers and their order.
-He a number wrote to the King of France, to the bishops of France and to other bishops of the world protesting the proceedings of the Parlement again the order.
+He wrote to the King of France, to the bishops of France and to other bishops of the world protesting the proceedings of the Parlement again the Order.
 When finally Parlement suppressed the Jesuits in France in August of 1762 he protested and annulled the laws against them.
 Three years later at a time when forces were moving strongly to suppress the Society of Jesus throughout Europe, Clement issued his papal bull of 9 January 1765, Apostolicum pascendi.
 He rejected the calumnies misrepresenting the Jesuits, their institute, spiritual exercises, and ministry, and their theology, he gave formal solemn approval to them, and argued that an attack on their values was an attack on the Church.

 The Marquês de Pombal